 In December of 2013, the US Code Of Federal Regulations was modified to allow operators of US Registered aircraft to contact Cuba directly and pay Cuba directly for overflight permits without the need for a Specific OFAC license.
 This makes it easier and more economical for operators of US registered aircraft.

-Click on to Request a Cuban Overflight Permit (COF) (Special Pricing for CST Members applies)
+Click on to Request a Cuban Overflight Permit (COF) (Special Pricing for our Online Services Subscribers apply)

 This service is designed for pilots wishing to handle their own local airport paperwork and make payment of fees incurred but would like guidance and assistance with the overall planning of the trip.
 The Aeronautical Planning Service is an affordable option to get guidance and assistance with international flying regulations and procedures without engaging full ground handling services.

 Most countries -including the U.S.- charge for the use of their airspace and ATC services.

 When purchasing a used aircraft, make sure that you are not also purchasing the unpaid airspace fee liabilities of that aircraft.
 Most foreign countries assess the debts to the aircraft, not the operator.
 With our Airspace Fees services, we determine what you owe and get it paid for you.

 If you think you may be liable for unpaid airspace fees for routes of flight through COCESNA, COLOMBIA, CURACAO, JAMAICA, MEXICO, PANAMA or PIARCO airspaces or if you receive an invoice for airspace fees owed and would like our assistance to: